GuilhermeDBeitum/GuilhermeDBeitum/README.md

 </h2>

-My specialty is front-end programming.
 Committed to the service to be performed, I act in the best possible way, always using good logical reasoning, to try to finalize the implementations without leaving any errors.
 I have experience with systems, dashboards, devops methodology and various tools.
+I am passionate about creating beautiful, functional and accessible user interfaces.
+I always seek to update myself on new trends and technologies in the market.
+My goal is to be part of a team that values: quality, creativity and collaboration in the development of web solutions.
 I currently work as a freelancer webdev and perform maintenance on computers (hardware and software).
-I like to study a lot, to know new programming languages and technologies, I always try to improve myself and keep myself updated.
+I like to study a lot, to know new programming languages and technologies.

 <div align="center">